GLOSSARY

 GANGJUNG

-A traditional rice cake made from glutinous rice flour and fried to achieve a crispy, airy texture.
-It’s usually served on holidays and special occasions.
+A traditional rice cake made from glutinous rice flour and fried to achieve a crispy, airy texture, usually served on holidays and special occasions.
 More broadly, the term is used to describe the technique of battering with starch and frying.

 GEOTJEORI